Charmed by travel and food made with love

 Back in my uni days, I spent a summer sipping G&Ts, then gin fell off my radar.
 But a few years ago I tasted a gin from Applewood Distillery in the Adelaide Hills.
 It blew my socks off.
 With 26 botanicals it hit my palate with a refreshing boom… a delicious mouth-party that sparked so much joy.
-Ever since that moment, I’ve been on a quest to find a better gin (as I’m royally convinced there could be none better).
+Since that moment, I’ve been on a quest to find a better gin (as I’m royally convinced there could be none better).
 I’ve tasted many gins but so far nothing has compared… though I’m having fun searching!
 In the meantime I’ve appointed myself unofficial Ambassador for Applewood gin (even pouring some for the girls working at a rival distillery).

 I like Greta